Cotinine urine test, nicotine urine test

 This test measures the amount of cotinine in your urine.
 Cotinine is a chemical your body makes after you are exposed to nicotine.
 Measuring cotinine is better than measuring nicotine because nicotine disappears from your system within a few hours, but cotinine remains for a day or more.

 You may have this test to measure your progress in a program to quit smoking.
-This test can also help your doctor figure out the right dose for a nicotine patch to help you stop smoking.
+This test can also help your healthcare provider figure out the right dose for a nicotine patch to help you stop smoking.

 You may need to take a cotinine test if you're applying for a job at a company that prohibits smoking.
 Some insurance companies may require this test as part of a health exam before approving a policy.
 This test is also done to check for nicotine poisoning.